TaxFairness/LymeTaxIncr2022/About.md

 differ across the range of prices.
 As we see in the chart, Lyme's lower-price properties are appraised closer to their sale price than more expensive properties.
-That is, those higher-price properties are getting a larger discount on their taxes.
+That is, those higher-price properties pay a lower effective tax rate (the tax bill divided by the sale price) as indicated in the chart above.

 Most importantly, this affects every property in town, even those that have not sold recently.
-Because the same factors are used to calculate the appraised value (the expected market price), expensive properties bear a smaller share of the tax burden.
+Because the same factors are used to calculate the appraised value (the expected market price), less-expensive properties bear a larger share of the tax burden.

+_Updated: 7 February 2023_